 Remember that you're now running a modified version before asking the original authors for support.
 To revert the patches, simply overwrite with the original files from the mod.

 If you don't use IShdr1bloom0_All.esp but the separate components, you can merge them into another file just the same.
 You'll only have to repeat the merge process for each component that you use.
-In the load order, just keep them together and treat them like you would the single file.

 Please understand that I wasn't planning to upload pre-patched versions of popular mods.
 I'd have to get permissions, and for many mods it would practically amount to redistributing the whole thing, and they'd be manual installs anyway, and I'd feel obliged to watch them and keep them up to date, and...